-The AMHTA Land Exchange as authorized by Congress directs the USFS to complete the land exchange in two phases.
-Phase 1 was completed in February of 2019 and involved the conveyance of 2,585 acres of AMHTA land to the United States near Ketchikan (Parcels K-1 Signal Mountain and K-2 Minerva Mountain) in exchange for 2,400 acres of National Forest known as Naukati Phase 1.
+The land exchange, as authorized by Congress, directed the USFS and Trust to complete the land exchange in two phases.
+Phase 1 was completed in January of 2019 and involved the conveyance of 2,517.95 acres of Trust land to the United States near Ketchikan (Parcels K-1 Signal Mountain and K-2 Minerva Mountain) in exchange for 2,422.64 acres of Federal land to the Trust, known as Naukati Phase 1.
 Phase 2 was split into Phase 2A and Phase 2B in order to more quickly provide fiber to the timber industry.
-Phase 2A was completed in April 2020 with conveyance of an additional 1,530 acres of Federal land to the AMHTA in Naukati and an additional 3,020 acres (Parcel K-4 on Gravina Island) of AHMTA land to the United States near Ketchikan.
+Phase 2A was completed in April of 2020 with conveyance of an additional 1,513.63 acres of Federal land to the Trust in Naukati and an additional 3,200.04 acres (Parcel K-4 on Gravina Island) of Trust land to the United States near Ketchikan.
 Phase 2B was completed in August 2021 with 12,262.20 acres of Trust land in Ketchikan, Petersburg, Wrangell, Sitka, Juneau, No Name Bay, and Meyers Chuck conveyed to the United States.
 The United States conveyed 14,555.69 acres of lands in Naukati, Hollis, and Shelter Cove (north of Ketchikan) to the Trust.
 A parcel-by-parcel acreage breakdown is in the right-hand column.

-Other requirements include completion of required pre-exchange clearances, title reports, reviews, mitigation activities and approvals relating to threatened and endangered species, cultural and historic resources, minerals, wetlands and floodplains, and hazardous materials.
+The complex federal process to exchange lands required pre-exchange clearances, title reports, reviews, boundary-line surveys, appraisal, mitigation activities and approvals relating to threatened and endangered species, cultural and historic resources, minerals, wetlands and floodplains, and hazardous materials.
 These processes, in part, delayed the final conveyance of the last exchange two years past what was legislatively directed.